How to organize important paperwork is a question I actually ask myself from time to time.

 Every day I get the mail and open it immediately.

-Most of it goes straight into the recycle bin.
+The first step is to toss most of it straight into the recycling bin.
 If there’s personal information involved, this goes straight to the shredder.

 Once all the junk mail is eliminated, this leaves only a couple of pieces of paper to address.